springfox/springfox/readme.md

 - scala lib 2.10.0
 - jackson 2.1.5 (older/newer versions may work)

+##### Documentation and Javadocs
+By no means is the documentation great but the project has plenty of tests and we're slowly chipping away at the documentation.
+The latest javadocs are available [here](http://martypitt.github.io/swagger-springmvc/).
+Contributions that add to test coverage and documentation is always welcome! :)

 ##### Features
 - Allows configuration of default response messages based on HTTP methods which are displayed on all api operations on swagger-ui